rutvikk99/synapse/demos/module3/README.md

     Spark evaluates the file contents to infer the schema.
 This automatic inference is usually sufficient for data exploration and most transformation tasks.
 However, when you load data to an external resource like a SQL table, sometimes you need to declare your own schema and apply that to the dataset.
 For now, the schema looks good.

-15. Now let's use the dataframe to use aggregates and grouping operations to better understand the data.
+13. Now let's use the dataframe to use aggregates and grouping operations to better understand the data.
 Create a new cell and enter the following, then **run** the cell:

     ```python
     from pyspark.sql import SparkSession
     from pyspark.sql.types import *
     from pyspark.sql.functions import *

-    profitByDateProduct = (data_path.groupBy("TransactionDate","ProductId")
+    profitByDateProduct = (df.groupBy("TransactionDate","ProductId")
         .agg(
             sum("ProfitAmount").alias("(sum)ProfitAmount"),
             round(avg("Quantity"), 4).alias("(avg)Quantity"),